 It all began in 2004 when founder Holly DeRito showed up at NYCACC looking for a buddy for her dog.
 A staff member took her into the back where all the dogs that were going to be euthanized the next day were.
 The dogs the public didn’t see.
 That night, she went home with seven dogs.
 From there, Holly began building her own rescue and network through housing these dogs with friends and family.
 After a few years, ACC had seen a huge improvement, so Holly expanded to transports with the help of some rescue friends.

-Now, Waggytail Rescue has partners in Texas, LA, Alabama, and even Tijuana.
+Waggytail Rescue now has partners in Texas, Louisiana, Alabama, San Diego, Florida, and even Tijuana.
 Our team of volunteers, fosters, adopters and partners continue to grow and we would love for you to be a part of the journey!

 WHAT PEOPLE SAY